fenok/react-router-typesafe-routes/README.md

 -   Type objects for arrays are constructed based on helpers for individual values.
 -   By default, parsing errors result in `undefined`, and throwing or returning a fallback value is an opt-in.
 -   State params are only validated and not transformed in any way.
--   We construct objects that can be used for every param.
+-   Type objects for individual values can be used for any param.
+Type objects for arrays can only be used for search params and state fields.
--   Path params are encoded via `encodeURIcomponent`.

 With this in mind, we can think about type objects in terms of parsers and validators.